dynatrace-ace-services/itsm-integration-with-slo/Readme.md

 - Create the SLO to take advantage of the real time Burn Rate alerte.

-## Feedback loop : SLO with Quality of Service
+## Feedback loop : SLO Quality of Service

-3 differents SLO are used here
+3 differents SLO are used here :

 - Specific SLO for main application or frontend service (as described above)
 - SLO for each Management Zone "application centric" : clik [here](https://github.com/dynatrace-ace-services/quickstart-ace-configurator/blob/main/SLO/Readme.md)